hautelook/hautelook.github.io/roles/index.md

 title: Roles and Responsibilities
 ---

-# Backend and Frontend Roles and Responsibilities
+# E-Commerce Group Roles and Responsibilities

 Our teams consist of collections of technologists and product people who collectively create and extend the in-house developed technology platform which best helps HauteLook succeed in its operational and business goals.
 We create software which allows us to track what items we have for sale, present them to our customers (in both flash sale and persistent formats), execute sales transactions, communicate order information to our warehouse, ship orders from our warehouse to our customers, provide visibility for the business into those things and provide tooling which helps us provide excellent customer service.